modelica/ModelicaSpecification/RationaleMCP/0027/design.md

 ## Evaluable parameter

 The reason it applies for each value of the evaluable parameters is to make it sufficiently general to handle even models where evaluable parameters switch between different unit-configurations.
-If the evaluable parameter has been evaluated this is fairly unproblematic.
+In practice the handling will depend on whether the parameter has been evaluated or not.

-The issue is if it has not been evaluated.
+### Evaluated evaluable parameter

+This is the simpler case, but still requires care, since expanding and evaluating expressions is normally mixed in tools.
+For practical reasons one wants to perform the unit check on the original non-expanded expressions, where the evaluable parameters were not yet evaluated.

+This can be handled in various ways:
+- Simplifying the original expressions based on the values of evaluable parameters.
+(In some sense this will be a form of double-work.)
+- Having conditional constraints as in https://github.com/modelica/ModelicaSpecification/pull/3491.

+### Non-evaluated evaluable parameter

+This is a particular concern.
 Tools should avoid having the unit-handling (except for the unit-attribute) cause evaluation of evaluable parameters.
+Note that it doesn't suffice to separate parameters in evaluated and non-evaluated as different tools may evaluate different evaluable parameters with different result for unit consistency.

-In many cases it does not matter, e.g., an evaluable mass-parameter will have unit `"kg"` regardless of its value.
+However, in many cases it does not matter, e.g., an evaluable mass-parameter will have unit `"kg"` regardless of its value, and many boolean evaluable conditions don't influence the units.

 When it does matter (in particular for boolean conditions) it's a quality-of-implementation issue for tools to handle it in a good way, and possibilities include:
-- Ignore those constraints.
+- Ignore the unit-constraints in such expressions.
 (Not good.)
 - Temporarily evaluate the evaluable parameters, without impacting the translation.
 (This will only check the model for one set of values.)
 - Treat them as conditional constraint in some advanced way.
-(Should check conditional constraint in https://github.com/modelica/ModelicaSpecification/pull/3491 )
+(This is more advanced that the conditional constraints in https://github.com/modelica/ModelicaSpecification/pull/3491 )

-## Notes
+## Varying quality-of-implementation

 These are just rules for models, and doesn't require tools to diagnose all issues in models.